Set of All Points That ...

 So, just a few points start to look like a circle, but when we collect ALL the points we will actually have a circle.

 Try drawing one yourself (move any point):

 (Note: the points are drawn as dots so you can see them,

 but they really should have no size at all)

-All the points that are a fixed distance from a center would make a sphere!
+Imagine this happening in 3D space: all the points that are a fixed distance from a center make a sphere!

 A Locus is a set of points that share a property.